kraken175/convert-c/README.md

 # convert-c
-Convert-C - Convert files into C Array
+The tool Converts files into the C Array.

+# Usage:

+   convert-c.exe infile